Suggan Buggan River

-The Suggan Buggan River is a perennial river of the Snowy River catchment, located in the Alpine region of the Australian state of Victoria.
+The Suggan Buggan River is a perennial river of the Snowy River catchment, in the Alpine region of the Australian state of Victoria.

 Course and features

 Formed by the confluence of the Berrima River and the Freestone Creek, the Suggan Buggan River rises in a remote alpine wilderness area within the Alpine National Park, south of the Black-Allan Line that forms part of the state border between New South Wales and Victoria.
 The river flows generally southeast by south through the locality of Suggan Buggan, joined by the Ingeegoodbee River and two minor tributaries, before reaching its confluence with the Snowy River in the Shire of East Gippsland, north of the Snowy River National Park.
 The river descends 507 m over its 38 km course.

 The river is traversed by the Snowy River Road (C608).

 Recreational activity

 Bush walks in the area lead to Mount Stradbroke at 1310 m and Mount Cobberas at 1836 m.

 Many parts of the river are inaccessible during winter months.